mono/website/docs/advanced/pinvoke/index.md

     -   `/lib`
     -   `/usr/lib`

-Note: Mono uses GLib to load libraries, and GLib has a bug on Mac OS X where it doesn't use a `.dylib` extension, but instead uses the Unix `.so` extension.
+Note: Mono uses GLib to load libraries, and GLib has a bug on macOS where it doesn't use a `.dylib` extension, but instead uses the Unix `.so` extension.
 While this should eventually be fixed, the current workaround is to [write a `.config` file which maps to the `.dylib` file](#library-names), e.g.

 ``` xml
  <configuration>